vgaj/proxy/README.md

 If the server is on a home machine, ensure port **9999** is forwarded to it.

-Note that the only thing in the docker image is a single file Java class, you can just run:
+Note that what is inside the docker image is a single file Java class, so you can also just run:
 ```
-java server/src/main/java/com/github/vgaj/proxy/ProxyServer.java
+java ProxyServer.java
 ```

 ### 2. Configure the app